htcondor/htcondor/docs/version-history/feature-versions-23-x.rst

   :jira:`2381`

 - Added an ``-long``, ``-format`` and ``-autoformat`` options to the :tool:`condor_ping`.
-  These options allows give predictable output for programs that wish to parse the results of running the command.
+  These options give predictable output for programs that wish to parse the results of running the command.
   :jira:`2449`